WHAT IS PIP STACKING IN A MN AUTOMOBILE INSURANCE POLICY?

-Next time you review your automobile insurance, you should ask your agent about stacking, look at the cost, and think about whether it is something you need or would be of benefit to you.
+Next time you review your automobile insurance, you should ask your agent about stacking.
+Look at the cost and think about whether it is something you need or would benefit you.

 If you are injured in a car accident or truck accident in Minnesota and have questions about your insurance coverage, you are welcome to call us and speak with a lawyer who can answer your questions.
 We will give you a free, no obligation initial consultation to answer your questions.
 If one of our lawyers does take your case, we always charge a percentage of what we collect from you.
-In others words, if you do not receive compensation, we do not charge anything.
+In other words, if you do not receive compensation, we do not charge anything.